The Perfect 14-Day Family-Friendly Sri Lanka Itinerary

 Day 8: Udawalawe National Park safari

 So to get the best from your safari it is recommended you get up early and head out at (5.30).
 Sujee arranged the jeep for us the day before and considering it was peak season and a Sri Lankan holiday (Poya), you should be fine to do the same but if you have booked your accommodation in advance, they should be able to book a private jeep for you.
-All the information regarding costs are in our Udawalawe national park safari post.
+All the information regarding costs is in our Udawalawe national park safari post.

 We saw elephants, crocodile, spotted deer, peacock, monitor lizard and much more.
 We were done by 10 am and headed back to the guest house for breakfast.
 We stopped briefly to look at the enormous colony of fruit bats at the request of the boys as we had seen them flying at dusk the previous night.
 Your guest house will no doubt be able to point you in the right direction if you want to visit it.